Table of contents:

 Leopard Gecko vivarium set up essentials:

-Unlike many of their closest relatives, leopard geckos do not have adhesive lamella, but have tiny claws on their feet instead.
-This means they are ground animals and rarely climb - as such their tank needs to be long and wide.
+Your Leopard Gecko's tank should be long, not wide.
+This is because unlike many of their closest relatives, Leopard Geckos do not have adhesive lamella, but have tiny claws on their feet instead.
+This means they are ground animals and rarely climb.

 You will find suitable tanks at Northampton Reptile Centre (they are sold as vivarium’s or terrariums).
 Make sure your tank has a screen lid, to keep your gecko in and any potential predators (such as cats) out, as well as to allow your gecko access to sufficient fresh air and light conditions.

-Did you know our lizard insurance can cover vet fees, mortality & theft?
+Did you know our leopard gecko insurance can cover vet fees, death & theft?

 Alternatively you can call us on 0345 982 5505